mdonagh/rails-assessment/README.md

 I took out the `.order(name: :asc)` because typically searching by ID should only return a single record.

-Changed the `@@` to `@` because that is how instance variables are passed by the controller to the view, two at signs would only used for class-level variables in PORO's or Concerns.
+Changed the `@@` to `@` because that is how instance variables are passed by the controller to the view, `@@` is only used for class-level variables in PORO's or Concerns, which isn't relevant here.

 **#create**